aeolion7/rgbgame/README.md

 # RGB Guessing Game
-An simple in-browser RGB color guessing game!
+A simple in-browser RGB color guessing game!

 ## How It Works:
 1) You are given an RGB color value (*à la RGB(255, 0, 255)*) and a randomly-generated set of colored squares.